 - Keep evidence of the bullying by copying the content and saving it before it can be deleted.
 If on a computer take a screen shot by clicking the Prt Sc SudRq Key (usually top right 3rd key from right on any Windows Computer).
 Or on Macintosh Command-Shift-4, then select an area: Take a screenshot of an area and save it as a file on the desktop.
 Use a camera if unable to screen shot.

-- If its by SMS don’t delete the messages.
-You can take screen shots on iPhones by clicking the off/on switch and home button simultaneously for a second.
+- If harassment is via SMS don’t delete the messages.
+You can take screen shots on iPhones by clicking the off/on switch and home or volume up button simultaneously for a second.

 - If its illegal (identity theft, death threats, stalking, harassment) report it to your local police.